May 18, 2017 was a historic night.

-Remember, collectible items are only worth what someone is willing to pay for them.
+Remember, collectable items are only worth what someone is willing to pay for them.

 You have to have a very interested buyer in order to make any real profit.

-So if you're going to collect anything - make sure it's because you have a vested interested in it.
+So if you're going to collect anything - make sure it's because you have a vested interest in it.

 And not because you're hoping it will appreciate in value...

 That would be a risky game to play and your money would be far better put to work in the stock market.